Engbenjamin/Process_Document_Peer_Review_Draft/README.md

 ### FPGA Digital Design
 Practicing on FPGA platforms is essential for students pursuing digital design.
 In mastering HDL for FPGAs, students learn to manage constraints such as gate timing, resource control, and hardware.

 Obtain an educational FPGA board such as a Terasic FPGA Development Board or a Digilent Arty A7 FPGA Development Board.
-Navigate to Digilent’s Reference Community or FPGA4student.com to access comprehensive introductory hardware guides and structured baseline projects.
+Navigate to FPGA4student.com to access comprehensive introductory hardware guides and structured baseline projects.

 ---
 ## Professional Engagement and Industry Literacy